 Before I focus on the quilted jacket as we know it today, it is important to understand what quilting is and how it developed.

 Quilting refers to any run of stitching – either decoratively or just in a straight run – that combines at least two layers of cloth.
-Often, you will find a third padding layer or interlining between the cloth, which provides the popular, three dimensional look on diamond quilted jackets.
+Often, you will find a third padding layer or interlining between the fabric, which provides the popular, three-dimensional look on diamond quilted jackets.
 The term ‘quilt’ seems to have originated in England in the 12th century and derives from the Latin word cucita, which means cushion or bolster.

 Steve Guylas & the Husky Quilted Jacket